The Case for the Interpunct

 Exceptions:

-Alternatively, if we still wished to avoid confusion with umlaut, we could allow a single dot above to act as diaeresis:
+Alternatively, if we still wished to avoid confusion with umlaut, we could allow a single dot above to act as diaeresis (note that these do not render correctly on all devices):

 By (incorrect) analogy with di-aeresis, perhaps we could call the single dot an aeresis?